Higher-rank instantons sheaves on Fano threefolds: Generalities

 \subsection{Preliminaries}

 Let $X$ be a smooth Fano threefold of Picard rank 1.
 We denote by $H_X$ the ample generator of $\Pic(X)$.
-We recall that the index of $X$ is the integer $i_X$ such that the anticanonical line bundle $K_X$ is isomorphic to $\calo(-i_X).$ It is well-known that $i_X\in \{1,2,3,4\}$, essentially by Kobayashi-Ochiai's Theorem, \cite{kobayashi-ochiai:characterization}, see also \cite{algebraic-geometry-V}.
+We recall that the index of $X$ is the integer $i_X$ such that the anticanonical line bundle $K_X$ is isomorphic to $\cccO_X(-i_X).$ It is well-known that $i_X\in \{1,2,3,4\}$, essentially by Kobayashi-Ochiai's Theorem, \cite{kobayashi-ochiai:characterization}, see also \cite{algebraic-geometry-V}.
 Let us now denote by $q_X$ and $r_X$ the integers such that $i_X=2 q_X+ r_X$, with $r_X\in \{0,1\}$.
 Notice that $q_X\in\{0,1,2\}$.
-We will often write the Chern classes of a coherent sheaf $E$ on $X$ as integers, omitting to mention the corresponding generator, which we fix to be the class $H_X$ of a hyperplane section $H_X$ (respectively, the class $l_X$ of a line, the class $p_X$ of a point), for $H^{1,1}(X)$ (respectively, for $H^{2,2}(X)$, $H^{3,3}(X)$).
+We will often write the Chern classes of a coherent sheaf $E$ on $X$ as integers, omitting to mention the generator of the corresponding cohomology group, which we fix to be the class $H_X$ of a hyperplane section $H_X$, respectively, the class $l_X$ of a line, the class $p_X$ of a point, for $H^{1,1}(X)$, respectively, for $H^{2,2}(X)$, $H^{3,3}(X)$.

-Given a coherent sheaf $E$ on $X$, we recall that $E$ is said to be \textbf{(semi)stable} if it is pure and, for any proper subsheaf $F\subset E$, the following inequality holds:
+Given a coherent sheaf $E$ on $X$, we recall that $E$ is said to be Gieseker-\textbf{(semi)stable} if it is pure and, for any proper subsheaf $F\subset E$, the following inequality holds:

-where $p_E(t)$ denotes the reduced Hilbert polynomial of the sheaf $E$.
-Under the additional assumption that $E$ is torsion-free, we say that $E$ is \textbf{$\mu$-(semi)-stable} if for every proper saturated subsheaf $F\subset E$, the following equality holds:
+Here, $p_E(t)$ denotes the \textbf{reduced Hilbert polynomial} of the sheaf $E$, namely its Hilbert polynomial divided by its rank.
+We refer to \cite[\S I.1.2]{HL} for more details on this notion.
+If $E$ is torsion-free, we say that $E$ is \textbf{slope-(semi)-stable} if for every proper saturated subsheaf $F\subset E$, the following inequality holds:

-Here, $\mu(E)$ is referred to as the \textbf{slope} of the sheaf $E$.
-According to the convention mentioned above, the slope is a rational number.
+According to the convention mentioned above, the first Chern class of a coherent sheaf $E$ is an integer, so that the \textbf{slope} $\mu(E)$ is a rational number.
+Sometimes we will only say "stable" or "semistable" to mean "Gieseker-stable" or "Gieseker-semistable".